Westminster Kennel Club Dog Show: History

 Westminster has held competitions in Junior Showmanship for handlers ages 9–18 since 1934.
 The eight finalists all receive scholarships for post-secondary schooling.
 The Club, through the Westminster Kennel Foundation also awards veterinary school scholarships for students from six schools yearly.

 The winning dog becomes "America's Dog" for the coming year.
 The reign begins with a media tour on the day following the show.
 Following the tour, the winner makes appearances on nearly all television network morning shows and visits the Observation Deck at the Empire State Building.
 The New York Stock Exchange also invites the winner and related handlers to ring the opening bell.

-In October 2020, due to the COVID-19 pandemic in New York City, the 2021 show was postponed from its usual scheduling to June, and re-located from Madison Square Garden to the grounds of the historic Lyndhurst mansion in Tarrytown, New York, north of Midtown Manhattan.
+In October 2020, due to the COVID-19 pandemic in New York City, the 2021 show was postponed from its usual scheduling to June, and re-located from Madison Square Garden, and held behind closed doors on the grounds of the historic Lyndhurst mansion in Tarrytown, New York, north of Midtown Manhattan.
 Organizers stated that the changes were intended to allow for the event to be held in compliance with public health guidance.
-No outside spectators were admitted.
 On December 30, 2021, citing the current surge of Omicron variant in New York City, it was announced that the 2022 show—initially scheduled for January 24–26—had been postponed indefinitely.
 On February 8, 2022, it was announced that the 2022 show would once again be postponed to June and held at Lyndhurst.
-On November 3, 2022, the 2023 show was moved to May and will be conducted at Arthur Ashe Stadium.
+The event would be reopened to the public.

+The 2023 edition moved to a May scheduling, and was relocated to the USTA Billie Jean King National Tennis Center in Queens, with Arthur Ashe Stadium serving as the main venue.
+For the first time, a dock jumping competition was also added to the event.
+After two years in Queens, it was announced in June 2024 that the show would return to Madison Square Garden and its traditional February scheduling in 2025, ahead of its 150th edition in 2026.